bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

 + Two main functions:
   + Tool for communication
-  + Tool for cognitiion / our thinking
+  + Tool for cognition / our thinking
 + Casa OFFER ACTIVITIES FOR:
   + 3 first point in screenshot slide
   + Child is listened to and understood